Ixiaro

 -

-a weak immune system caused by disease such as HIV or AIDS, bone marrow transplant, or by using certain medicines or receiving cancer treatments.
+a weak immune system caused by disease or by taking certain medicines or receiving cancer treatments.

-You can still receive a vaccine if you have a cold or low fever.
-In the case of a more severe illness with a high fever (more than 100 degrees) or any type of infection, wait until you get better before receiving Ixiaro.
+You can still receive a vaccine if you have a minor cold.
+In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving Ixiaro.

 Vaccines may be harmful to an unborn baby and generally should not be given to a pregnant woman.
-However, not vaccinating the mother could be more harmful to the baby if the mother becomes infected with a disease that Ixiaro could prevent.
-Your doctor will decide whether you should receive Ixiaro, especially if you have a high risk of infection with the Japanese encephalitis virus.
-It is not known whether Japanese encephalitis vaccine passes into breast milk or if it could harm a nursing baby.
-Do not use Ixiaro without telling your doctor if you are breast-feeding a baby.
+However, not vaccinating the mother could be more harmful to the baby if the mother becomes infected with a disease that Ixiaro vaccine could prevent.
+Your doctor will decide whether you should receive this vaccine, especially if you have a high risk of infection with Japanese encephalitis virus.
+Do not receive Ixiaro vaccine without telling your doctor if you are breast-feeding a baby.

 How is Ixiaro given?

-Ixiaro is given as an injection (shot) into a muscle of your upper arm.
-You will receive this injection in a doctor's office or other clinic setting.
+Ixiaro is injected into a muscle.
+You will receive this injection in a doctor's office or clinic setting.

-In addition to receiving the Japanese encephalitis vaccine, use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could infect you with the Japanese encephalitis virus.
+In addition to receiving the Ixiaro vaccine, use protective clothing, insect repellents, and mosquito netting around your bed to further prevent mosquito bites that could infect you with the Japanese encephalitis virus.

 What happens if I miss a dose?

-Be sure you receive all recommended doses of Ixiaro.
-If you do not receive the full series of vaccines, you may not be fully protected against the disease.
+Be sure to receive all recommended doses of Ixiaro.
+You may not be fully protected if you do not receive the full series.

 What happens if I overdose?